 Yosemite Conservancy is passionate about sharing Yosemite's wonders.
-Summit Half Dome with an expert leading you every step of the way or explore the fascinating natural history of the Sierra Nevada with an experienced naturalist.
+Spend a weekend observing the lives of birds or summit Half Dome with an expert leading you every step of the way.
 Looking for a custom Yosemite experience?
-Contact us to plan a custom adventure for your family or group.
-Visit www.yosemiteconservancy. org/adventures or 209/379-2317 ext.
+Contact us to plan a Custom Adventure for your family or group.
+Visit yosemiteconservancy.org/adventures or 209/379-2317 ext.
 10 to find your adventure today.
-See page 6 for details.